-We have audited the group financial statements of Cornish Metals Inc. (the 'Group') for the year ended 31 January 2023 which comprise the Consolidated Statements of Financial Position, the Consolidated Statements of Loss and Comprehensive Loss, the Consolidated Statements of Cash Flows, the Consolidated Statements of Changes in Shareholders' Equity and notes to the financial statements, including significant accounting policies.
+We have audited the group financial statements of Cornish Metals Inc. (the 'Group') for the periods ended December 31, 2023 and January 31, 2023 which comprise the Consolidated Statements of Financial Position, the Consolidated Statements of Loss and Comprehensive Loss, the Consolidated Statements of Cash Flows, the Consolidated Statements of Changes in Shareholders' Equity and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRS).

-In our opinion, the group financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the group's affairs as at 31 January 2023 and of its loss for the year then ended; and - have been properly prepared in accordance with International Financial Reporting Standards.
+- give a true and fair view of the state of the group's affairs as at December 31, 2023 and January 31, 2023 and of its loss for the period then ended; and - have been properly prepared in accordance with International Financial Reporting Standards.